isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 ```

 <!--
+- Now we get to the meat of things
-- We also need a function to handle incoming messages
+- We need a function to tell our actor how to handle incoming messages

 [click]

-- When it receives a ProcessBattle message
+- So, when our actor receives a ProcessBattle message

 [click]

-- the actor battles the two Pokemon, storing the winner in the cache
+- it battles the two Pokemon, storing the winner in the cache

 [click]

 - before scheduling a new battle between two random Pokemon from the cache
-- This is done with a bit of a delay, because we don't need the battlers to be busy all the time
+- This is done with a 3 second delay, because we don't need the battlers to be busy all the time
 - But, even if they were, the BEAM makes sure a single process can't pin the CPU and block other processes from executing
 -->